Conditions for a Monotonic Channel Capacity: Numerical Example

-At asymptotically low power $p$, the channel is effectively an AWGN channel.
+At asymptotically low power $\p$, the channel is effectively an AWGN channel.
 In this case, the mutual information is governed by the mean value of the input distribution, according to \cite{verdu02}.
 All zero-mean input distributions achieve approximately the same mutual information, which approaches the AWGN channel capacity.
-The asymptotic mutual information for the exponential distribution, whose mean is $\sqrt{p/2}$, is half that achieved by zero-mean distributions.
+The asymptotic mutual information for the exponential distribution, whose mean is $\sqrt{\p/2}$, is half that achieved by zero-mean distributions.

-The mutual information curves for all three input pdfs reach a peak around $p=100$, when a large portion of the input samples still fall in the linear regime of the channel.
-When the transmit power $p$ is further increased, the mutual information decreases towards a value slightly less than 1 asymptotically for the zero-mean input pdfs and 0 for the exponential input.
-The asymptotes are explained by the fact that at high enough power, almost all input samples fall in the nonlinear regime, where the channel behaves as a 1-bit noisy quantizer.
+The mutual information curves for all three input pdfs reach a peak around $\p=100$, when a large portion of the input samples still fall in the linear regime of the channel.
+When the transmit power $\p$ is further increased, the mutual information decreases towards a value slightly less than $1$ bit asymptotically for the zero-mean input pdfs and $0$ for the exponential input.
+The asymptotes are explained by the fact that at high enough power, almost all input samples fall in the nonlinear regime, where the channel behaves as a 1-bit noisy quantizer. {The same argument shows that for \emph{any} continuous distribution, the asymptotical mutual information is less than $1$ bit.}

 Similar results for various discrete input distributions are also included in Fig.~\ref{fig:ixy}.
 The studied one-dimensional constellations are on--off keying (OOK), binary phase-shift keying (BPSK), and $m$-ary pulse amplitude modulation ($m$-PAM).
 The constellation points are equally spaced and the input samples $X$ are chosen uniformly from these constellations.
 The mutual information for $m$-PAM constellations with $m\ge 4$ exhibits the same kind of peak as the continuous distributions in Fig.~\ref{fig:ixy}; indeed, a uniform distribution over equally spaced $m$-PAM approaches the continuous uniform distribution as $m \rightarrow \infty$.